 280. For Investigators Conducting International Research

-University and affiliate researchers involved in human subject research must adequately protect the rights and welfare of the research participants, irrespective of whether the research is conducted in the United States or at foreign sites.
+University and affiliate researchers involved in human subject research must adequately protect the rights and welfare of the research participants at foreign sites by providing participants in other countries with the same level of protections as research participants inside the United States.

 In international settings, special attention should be given to the involvement of local participants in the design and conduct of the research to account for differences in language, education, cultural and social history, and social mores; and to comply with local law.

-National policies such as the availability of national health insurance, philosophically different legal systems, and social policies distinguish international research from U.S. research may have implications for international research.
+Other country's national policies may have implications for international research such as the availability of national health insurance, philosophically different legal systems, and socioeconomics.

 Qualifications of Principal Investigators